rednafi/rednafi.com/content/go/deferred_teardown_closure.md

 PASS
 ```

-## Creating and tearing down a database table
+## Setting up and tearing down a database table

 In tests that hit a real (or test) database, you often need to create and drop tables.
 Here's a helper that sets up a test table and returns a teardown function to drop it: